religionhistory/SCCSR/README.md

 * Entries with  "Polity" not included currently.
 * Only published entries included.

-## Question Relation
-* Currently mapping to lowest Question ID within group.
-* 417 question_id are not in questionrelations (but in answerset).
-Some of these are definitely mistakes.

 ## World Regions
 * World region assigned based on overlap with countries (that have assigned world region)
 * 4 regions lacking geom object (will not have associated world region)
 * 27 regions with geoms that are not "completed" (we are using these anyways currently)

+# Known issues
+## Question Relation
+* Currently mapping to lowest Question ID within group.
+* Working to correct missing relations between questions.

 ## Answerset
 * Filtering out answers that have "history_parent_id" in the database (which remoevs outdated answers)